CNN+: Reception

 CNN+ launched to mixed reviews and low subscriber numbers.
-Vulture, in its generally unfavorable review, wrote that "While it’s far too early to reach any definitive judgments, CNN+ in its formative phase feels somewhat like the Quibi of streaming news: Lots of money has been spent, big stars are onboard, but it’s hard to figure out just what the service is supposed to be and why a large number of people will want to pay for it."
-The reviewer noted disapprovingly that CNN+, despite its standalone subscription fee, does not include any CNN content either live or on demand.
+Vulture wrote that "While it's far too early to reach any definitive judgments, CNN+ in its formative phase feels somewhat like the Quibi of streaming news: Lots of money has been spent, big stars are onboard, but it's hard to figure out just what the service is supposed to be and why a large number of people will want to pay for it."
+The reviewer noted that CNN+, despite its standalone subscription fee, did not include any CNN content, either live or on demand.
 Newsdays media critic Verne Gay gave CNN+ a two-star review (out of four), praising many of its shows and the lack of commercial interruption while wondering about the mythical "unicorn viewer who has no time to eat or sleep" with the time and attention to watch its content.
 PC Magazine gave CNN+ a 4.0 out of 5 rating, praising its programming and its lack of ads while criticizing its lack of live CNN programming (without a paid cable subscription) and its lack of mobile content downloads.
-National Review was sharply negative about CNN+ before its launch, considering it a dumping ground for content that "wasn't good enough to run on CNN."
+National Review wrote that the channel was a dumping ground for content that "wasn't good enough to run on CNN."

-CNN executives originally expected to have 2 million subscribers in CNN+'s first year and 15–18 million after four years.
+CNN executives originally expected to have two million subscribers in CNN+'s first year and 15–18 million after four years.
 CNN originally estimated that it would invest $1 billion in CNN+ over its first four years, but after a slow start, Axios reported that "hundreds of millions of dollars are expected to be cut" from that investment.

 On April 12, two weeks after its launch, CNBC reported that fewer than 10,000 people were using CNN+ on a daily basis.
 With the merger of Warner Bros.
-Discovery having completed four days earlier, CNBC suggested that CNN+ programming may become available as part of a larger bundled offering with HBO Max and Discovery+, each of which have millions of subscribers.
+Discovery having completed four days earlier, CNBC suggested that CNN+ programming might become available as part of a larger bundled offering with HBO Max and Discovery+, each of which have millions of subscribers.
 Much of the CNN original programming on HBO Max had been removed in advance of the CNN+ launch.

-As of April 19, CNN+ had roughly 150,000 subscribers.
+By April 19, CNN+ had about 150,000 subscribers.